MC-Franco-de-Leon/Coupon-Purchase-Prediction/README.md

 We oberved that our predictions were good for month period (30 days) with a total error of about 20%.
 The number of coupons used per day was bounded below 600.
 ![pred30days](https://user-images.githubusercontent.com/13289981/39568585-8be7b78e-4e77-11e8-96ed-1473704a1992.png)

-However, this error dramatically increased for a period of 80 days were we oberved a spike with more of 2400 coupons used.
+However, this error dramatically increased for a period of 80 days were we oberved a spike with more of 2400 coupons used, which corresponds with June 4th 2012 (my time line is a little bit shifted in the graph).
 ![pred80days](https://user-images.githubusercontent.com/13289981/39568591-8d967dcc-4e77-11e8-8d82-e42443947d0c.png)